Medical Malpractice Causes Devastating Injuries

 While doctors and hospitals cannot guarantee you a successful outcome in every operation or treatment, they do have a responsibility to provide you with medical services that meet the standard of care for your community.
-For example, you have a right to expect that your doctor will order appropriate tests for conditions such as cancer and correctly interpret the results of those tests.
-If you are injured because a doctor failed to order proper tests or otherwise failed to meet the standard of medical care, you may be entitled to compensation.
+For example, you have a right to expect that your doctor will order appropriate tests and correctly interpret the results of those tests, and provide proper treatment.
+If you are injured because a doctor failed to meet the appropriate standard of medical care, you may be entitled to compensation.

-I'm Robert A. Jones, a personal injury and medical malpractice lawyer in Essex County, New Jersey.
-I have been helping people injured by medical negligence and malpractice for more than 25 years.
+I’m Robert A. Jones, an experienced medical malpractice lawyer in Livingston.
+I have been helping people injured by medical malpractice for more than 35 years.
 Unlike many attorneys, I am not afraid to try these cases.
 In fact, the second case I tried as a lawyer was a medical malpractice case.
+Before opening my own law office, I was an attorney with a firm that focused on medical malpractice cases.
+You can rely on my experience with these challenging cases.

 Medical injuries often happen because a doctor or hospital failed to do something they are supposed to do.
-Some examples of medical malpractice are:
+Some examples of medical malpractice include:

 - Failure to diagnose cancer or other illness